civicrm/civicrm-core/ext/afform/docs/writing.md

 * `routeParams`: This is a reference to the [$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams) service.
 In the example, we used `routeParams` to get a reference to a `name` from the URL.
-* `meta`: The stored meta data (`meta.json`) for this form.
+* `meta`: The stored meta data (`*.aff.json`) for this form.
 * `ts`: This is a utility function which translates strings, as in `{{ts('Hello world')}}`.

-Additionally, AngularJS allows *directives* -- these are extra HTML attributes which create behavior.
+Additionally, AngularJS allows *directives* -- these are extensions to HTML (custom tags and attributes) which create behavior.
 For example:

 * `ng-if` will conditionally create or destroy elements in the page.
 * `ng-repeat` will loop through data.